 Strips for cash crops can vary in width and be used without herbicides.
 To make wider strips in winter rye and vetch for late-planted vegetables, use a spader to prepare planting strips early in the spring when the rye just begins to grow, leaving equally-wide strips of the cover crop to mature.
 A cultipacker or some other finish tool may be needed to smooth the seedbed for small seeded crops.
 Plant or transplant the cash crop in the prepared beds while the cover crop continues to grow between the beds.
 To kill the cover crop, cut it when the rye is shedding pollen or when the vetch begins to flower, and spread the straw residue over the prepared bed as a mulch to help suppress weeds around the cash crop.
 It is best to cultivate the beds once before cutting and spreading the residue from the adjacent cover crops.
 Supplement the rye/vetch mulch with straw from a nearby field of rye.

 For early season vegetables, use a two year system with spring-planted oats and field peas.
 During the first summer, after the cover crop forms seeds, mow it to get a thicker stand late in the season.
 After the cover crop winter kills, use a spader to make planting beds for vegetables and use a straw mulch between beds or cultivate.
+A similar process can be done with medium red clover sown between or under a cash crop the first year.
+When the cash crop is harvested and mowed off in late summer or fall, the clover will fill in to make a solid stand by spring.
+A spader can then be used to make seedbeds for the new cash crop in the clover stand.

 Ridge tillage is a reduced tillage system where the crop is grown on top of permanent ridges.
 To initially construct ridges, start in the spring with a tilled field, and broadcast a cover crop that will winter kill, like field peas and oats.
 Immediately construct the ridges, roll them to flatten the tops, and interseed the pathways between the ridges.
 In the spring, use a residue cutter to slice up the dead cover crop and a rotary hoe to loosen the top inch of soil.
 The old crop residue and the top of the ridge is scrapped away or flattened to plant the new crop and then the ridge is restored to full height during the final cultivation.
 Usually two cultivations are required to help control weeds, loosen the soil and re-construct the ridges.
 Straw can also be used between ridges to suppress weeds.
 The ridges can be replanted for many seasons before they need to be reconstructed.
 As with many reduced-till systems, specialized equipment is required for planting, cultivating and possibly harvesting.
 Ridge tillage helps conserve moisture, lower inputs, and provide a warmer and dryer soil environment for seeds.